mikekaprielian/ffmpeg-build/README.md

 * LinuxMint 19.1
 * CentOS 7

-### Libavformat Patch for Xtream-UI
+### segment.c Patch for Xtream-UI

 * I included the patch required for ffmpeg to function with Xtream-UI after compiling and updating to the lastest version.
-* patch works for ffmpeg 4.3.1/4.3.2
+* patch available for ffmpeg 4.3.1/4.3.2
-* added patch for ffmpeg 4.4
+* patch available for ffmpeg 4.4
-* added patch for ffmpeg 5.0
+* patch available for ffmpeg 5.0

 ### Based on: